Hanan Morsy

-Hanan Morsy is an Egyptian economist, who serves as the Director of Macroeconomic Policy, Forecasting and Research at the African Development Bank (AfDB), based in Abidjan, Ivory Coast, effective 2017.
+Hanan Morsy is an Egyptian economist, who serves as the Deputy Executive Secretary and Chief Economist of the United Nations Economic Commission for Africa, based in Addis Ababa, Ethiopia, since January 2022.

 Background and education

 A native of Cairo, Morsy holds a BSc in Economics and Computer Science, from The American University in Cairo.
 Her degree of Master of Arts in Economics was awarded by the University of California, Davis.
 She went on to obtain a Doctor of Philosophy in Economics, from George Washington University, in Washington, D.C., United States.

 Career

-Immediately prior to her current assignment, Morsy was the Lead Economist for the Southern and Eastern Mediterranean Region at The European Bank for Reconstruction and Development, based in London, from 2012 until 2017.
+Immediately prior to her current assignment, Morsy was the Director of Macroeconomic Policy, Forecasting and Research at the African Development Bank (AfDB), based in Abidjan, Ivory Coast, effective 2017.
+Prior to that, she was the Lead Economist for the Southern and Eastern Mediterranean Region at The European Bank for Reconstruction and Development, based in London, from 2012 until 2017.

-Before that, she worked at the International Monetary Fund, from 2003 until 2012, servin in various roles, including as Advisor to Executive Director.
+Before that, she worked at the International Monetary Fund, from 2003 until 2012, serving in various roles, including as Advisor to Executive Director.
 She also served in different departments of the IMF including, Fiscal Affairs, Middle East and Central Asia, European, and Monetary and Capital Markets.

 At the AfDB, she spearheaded research on debt and gender issues.
 Her work has highlighted the complexities that define Africa's core economic challenges, such as youth unemployment and women's lack of access to finance.
 Her excellent research and policy analysis and her wealth of diverse global experience, high-level policy dialogue and partnership, afford her credibility as a macroeconomics and public policy expert.